Mysophilia (Dirtiness & Soiled Items)

 Overview

-Mysophilia is a paraphilic interest in which arousal is tied to dirtiness, filth, or soiled and used objects.
-The focus is often a worn, unwashed personal item, and the appeal rests on the sense of impurity, the lingering scent, and the intimate trace left by another person rather than on the object when clean.
+Mysophilia is a paraphilic interest in which arousal is tied to dirtiness, filth, or soiled and used objects, often a worn, unwashed personal item.
+The appeal rests on the sense of impurity, the lingering scent, and the intimate trace left by another person rather than on the object when clean.
 It sits at the intersection of scent-based attraction, worn-clothing interest, and the erotic charge of crossing a strong cultural taboo around cleanliness.
+This article traces the term's coinage, how the interest is expressed, the psychology proposed for it, and what little can be said about how common it is.

 History & origins